 We are very proud to offer a rich and diverse extra-curricular programme which is designed to support students to achieve more than just academic success.
 We aim to develop young adults who are not only well qualified but, more importantly, are well- informed, articulate, caring and thoughtful citizens.
-We have recently initiated our FHSBACC programme which is endorsed by the University of Liverpool and seeks to recognise and reward academic achievement and commitment to enrichment activities across two years.
+Our FHSBACC programme, endorsed by the University of Liverpool, seeks to recognise and reward academic achievement and commitment to enrichment activities across two years.
 As part of this, students in Year 12 and 13 have a timetabled enrichment session on alternate Wednesday afternoons that is designed to develop a range of skills and provide a broad experience.
-Students can opt to enrol on one of the following specialist enrichment programmes at the start of the school year.
+Students can opt to enrol on one of a number of specialist enrichment programmes at the start of the school year.

 - Arts Award Gold

 - Level 3 Core Mathematics

 - Extended Project Qualification